abiel-lozano/Study-Bot/Documentation/Compilation.md

 >Note: The specific location of these files depends on your python installation.

-For the GUI version, an additional modification is needed to the `.spec` file. on the `exe` object, the `console` parameter must be set to `False`, otherwise the program will open an additional console window when it is run, which is unnecessary and may be annoying and confusing to the user:
+For the GUI version, an additional modification is needed to the `.spec` file.
+On the `exe` object, the `console` parameter must be set to `False`, otherwise the program will open an additional console window when it is run, which is unnecessary and may be annoying and confusing to the end user:

 ```python
 exe = EXE(